alonsoaf777/doc_extractor/README.md

 ## Troubleshooting
 - Ensure Tesseract path in .env is correct
-- Verify your LLM server is running (for local processing)
+- Verify your LLM server is running (for local processing) in "http://127.0.0.1:8080"
 - Check your API key (for OpenAI processing)
 - Make sure all dependencies are installed